 Tess (Thais Lloyd), Registered MBACP, MSc, Adv Dip Counselling

 My name is Thais, but people call me Tess.
 I am a fully qualified counsellor, with over 15 years’ varied experience of helping people through counselling.

 My approach is to help you find what you seek, perhaps strength to deal with the difficulties in your life, or to find relief or well-being.
-I will support you to move forward in your life in a more fulfilling way.
+I will support you to move forward in your life in a more meaningful and fulfilling way.

 - A professional, confidential and genuine relationship with me.

 - Working at your pace, respecting your goals and building on your strengths and resources.